Where to Get Business Funding for Startups

 Consider generally, a personal loan will tend to have lower interest rates as well as easier repayment terms than its business counterpart—and it can also be used for nearly any purpose.

 You might want to consider going to friends and family to fund your startup.
 If you decide to go for this business startup funding option, though, then you should be sure to systematize this traditionally less-formal form of debt.

 As long as you pay down your startup spending within these first 12 months, the Blue Business Plus will be an interest-free solution for your startup spending.
 And by the time you have 12 months of business under your belt, and your intro APR period is up, you’ll barely even be a startup anymore.

 That said, for your entire card membership, you’ll be able to earn rewards points with your Blue Business Plus card—you’ll earn 2x rewards points on the first $50,000 you spend each year and 1x thereafter.

-American Express Blue Business Cash™ Card
+8. American Express Blue Business Cash Credit Card

 Even more, the Blue Business Cash offers cash back for your spending rather than bonus points.
 You’ll earn 2% back on all eligible purchases on the first $50,000 each calendar year, then 1% back on all purchases after.

 At the end of the day, cash back will be much easier and more valuable to convert to startup funding than rewards points.
-Plus, the Blue Business Cash won’t charge you an annual fee to access all of the perks it offers that can help get your startup funding efforts off of the ground.
+Plus, the Blue Business Cash won’t charge you an annual fee to access all of the perks it offers that can help get your startup financing efforts off of the ground.

-You’ll also earn cash back throughout your entire cardmembership at the following rates:
+You’ll also earn cash back throughout your entire card membership at the following rates:

-If you want access to quick startup funding through a welcome offer, and you plan to spend a lot at office supplies store and on communication services, then the Chase Ink Business Cash should be a no-brainer source of funding for your startup.
+If you want access to quick startup funding through a welcome offer, and you plan to spend a lot at office supplies store and on communication services, then the Chase Ink Business Cash should be a no-brainer source of business funding for your startup.

 Finally, one last top business credit card for startup funding is the Ink Unlimited.
 Just like the Ink Cash, the Ink Unlimited offers a 0% intro APR of twelve months.
 The Ink Unlimited will also offer you a welcome bonus of $500 once you spend $3,000 within your first three months with the card.